joembedded/JesFs/README.md

 - **Flash sizes:** 8 kByte to 16 MByte (optionally up to 2 GByte)
 - **Tested with:** Macronix MX25Rxx, GigaDevices GD25WDxx/GD25WQxx, and more
 - **Platforms:** nRF52840, nRF52832, CC13xx/CC26xx, SAMD20, Windows (for development), and others

 ---

+> [!IMPORTANT]
+> **🧑‍💻 Statement on AI Usage:** The entire codebase was authored, manually entered, and thoroughly reviewed by qualified human engineers.
+However AI tools supported documentation and review processes.
+No AI-generated source code was directly copied or integrated.
+And yes, I'm happy to let the AI add Emojis to the docs 🚀- makes it more readable.
+I like it 😁👍

+---